erg-lang/erg/doc/zh_CN/syntax/type/advanced/quantified_dependent.md

 The standard form of quantified dependent types are `K(A, ... | Pred)`. ``K`` is a type constructor, `A, B` are type arguments, and `Pred` is a conditional expression.

-Quantified dependent types as left-hand side values can only define methods in the same module as the original type.
+Quantified dependent types as left-hand side values can only define 方法 in the same module as the original type.

 ```python
 K A: Nat = Class ...